Tish Harrison Warren: New York Times newsletter

+Warren published the final issue of her newsletter in August 2023.

 Ordination and ministry career

 After leaving IVCF at Vanderbilt, Warren served as a campus staff member for IVCF at the University of Texas.
-At the same time, Warren was in the ordination process in the Anglican Diocese of Pittsburgh.
+At the same time, Warren was in the ordination process in the Anglican Diocese of Pittsburgh under the mentorship of Thomas McKenzie.
 She and her husband were ordained to the priesthood in 2014 by Archbishop Robert Duncan.
 The Warrens became co-associate rectors at the Church of the Ascension in Pittsburgh in 2017.
 In 2021, they returned to Austin to serve at a church in the Diocese of Churches for the Sake of Others.

 Warren held complementarian views for most of her life, but during the Warrens' seminary studies, Jonathan Warren changed his views on women's ordination.
 “That began a journey of him and I reading and arguing and studying,” Tish Warren said.
 “The joke is that eventually I finally submitted to my husband and got ordained.”
-However, Warren has said that she dislikes arguing about women's ordination. "[F]ew of us become pastors in order to talk about women’s ordination.
+However, Warren has said that she dislikes arguing about women's ordination. "[F]ew of us become pastors in order to talk about women's ordination.
 We get ordained because the gospel has captured our imaginations."
 She has also said that she rarely wears her clerical collar in public so as not to be treated as an avatar of a theological or cultural debate.